Temecula Valley High School

 Temecula Valley High School, known by locals as TV, is a public high school for grades 9 to 12 in Temecula, California.
 The school opened in 1985 as the city's first high school.
 When it was built, it was a part of the Elsinore Union High School District (now the Lake Elsinore Unified School District) until the Temecula Valley Unified School District was founded.
 It is a California Distinguished School.

 History

 In its first year, the school's attendance consisted of 350 students and 17 teachers.
 Over the years, attendance has increased to over 2,700.

 In order to keep up with increasing enrollment, the school has undergone several changes.
 In August 2007, Temecula Valley High opened a new multimillion-dollar gym.
 In May 2013, Temecula Valley High School completed a multimillion-dollar performing arts center.
 In February 2015, a renovation of the Stadium was completed, changing the field to turf rather than grass.

 Nixon Fire

 In 2024, California Department of Forestry and Fire Protection and Riverside Fire Department used Temecula Valley High School as an evacuation center during the Nixon Fire.

 Athletics

-The Temecula Valley's wrestling team won its 31st consecutive league title in 2019, and has won 36 CIF titles, and 3 Masters titles.
+The Temecula Valley's wrestling team won its 31st consecutive league title in 2019, and has won 36 CIF titles, and 3 Masters titles.and also, Temecula valley high schools water polo team had won their first state title on November 22 at Mt.
+San Antonio College.